staden/ImageSwipe/README.md

 >>>>>>> 42f6ea729b55d80a3e27da53a1b1bca5d855e1f2

 ImageSwipe generates the HTML/CSS and links the JavaScript dependencies needed to create a change detection visualization.
-Using the open-source programming environemnt Python, **it automatically creates a web page showcasing the comparison between any two remote sensing images.**
+Using the open-source programming environment Python, **it automatically creates a web page showcasing the comparison between any two remote sensing images.**

 ## Installation